 Every company serves its owners.
 The public company protects its shareholders.
 Vanguard protects mutual funds because its owners are the mutual fund holders.

-Fidelity serves its controlling owners the Johnson Family.
+Fidelity serves the Johnson Family.

 And this ownership structure drives how much and where the company seeks to make money.